PendoNL/laravel-exact-online/README.md

 "pendonl/laravel-exact-online": "dev-master"
 ```

-Then run `composer update` and add the Service Provider to config/app.php
+Then run `composer update` and add the Service Provider to config/app.php (For L5.5 and up Auto-Discovery is enabled)

 ```
 ...